replicatedhq/troubleshoot.sh/docs/source/collect/run.md

 > `imagePullSecret` support was introduced in Kots 1.19.0 and Troubleshoot 0.9.42.

-Troubleshoot offers two possibilities to use ImagePullSecrets, either to use the name of a pre-existing secret in the cluster, or to dynamically create a temporary secret to pull the image and destroy it after run-collector is done.
+Troubleshoot offers two possibilities to use ImagePullSecrets, either using the name of a pre-existing secret in the cluster or dynamically creating a temporary secret to extract the image and destroy it after run-collector is done.

 ImagePullSecret field accepts the following parameters: